You many have heard people talking about how important it is to have a content management system, or CMS if you have a website.

 Back in the old days, in addition to walking uphill to school barefoot (both ways), we had to create a separate HTML file for each page of a website.
-So, for example, if you were planning to create some kind of content each week, say an article, you had to create a fresh HTML file, with the whole template in it, plus the html markup for the content itself, every time you wrote the article.
+So, for example, if you were planning to create some kind of content each week, for example, an article, you had to create a fresh HTML file, with the whole template in it, plus the HTML markup for the content itself, every time you wrote the article.
 Invariably, there was some kind of problem with it.
 Perhaps you had a > where it didn’t belong.

-It was horribly time consuming.
+It was horribly time-consuming.

 Not to mention, if you didn’t know HTML yourself, you had to hire a web designer to create the page for each and every article you wrote.
-If you had software like DreamWeaver, this process may have been a bit more manageable, as Dreamweaver allowed you to store templates, however it was still a pain.
+If you had software like DreamWeaver, this process may have been a bit more manageable, as Dreamweaver allowed you to store templates, however, it was still a pain.